 Long before starting video production, corporations usually perform extensive research to ensure that the strategy behind it is solid.
 However, PR scandals still break out even with the world’s leading brands.

-The problem is – the knowledge required to run a successful enterprise marketing campaign is often siloed across an organization, which makes it hard for anyone to see the full picture before it becomes a disaster.
+The problem is – the knowledge required to run a successful enterprise marketing campaign is often siloed across an organization, which makes it harder to foresee and solve issues before they turn into big problems.

 Start by setting up a more effective internal communication and cooperation process.
 Refine your marketing strategy and carefully examine how the video you want to produce fits your objectives.
 Ensure that you have the full support of your executive sponsor and other stakeholders.

 For a large company, losing face is often much more expensive than losing money.
-That’s why PR risks underpin all other risks stated below and should always be a top priority.
+That’s why PR risks underpin all other risks stated below.

 Video production equipment needed for enterprise-quality recording is expensive and often massive in size.
 It requires safe storage and proper maintenance.

 Cameras, lights, cables, and all of the additional electrical equipment has to be regularly checked and repaired (or replaced) if necessary.
 Otherwise, there is a high chance of breakage that can affect the project timeline and even cause electrical injuries.

 Production equipment for video editing, animation, and special effects also requires special care.
 This includes expensive computers, professional software, servers that power resource-heavy rendering, and secure digital storage for production assets.